-- the overinterpretation of superficial signs of nonconformity, especially of "deviant" behavior - the sensationalism of the mass media - the overemphasis of the biological determinants of sexuality (which primarily is influenced by social conditioning) - "self-fulfilling prophecy": the "deviant" behavior you expect occurs.
+- the over-interpretation of superficial signs of non-conformity, especially of "deviant" behavior - the sensationalism of the mass media - the over-emphasis of the biological determinants of sexuality (that primarily is influenced by social conditioning) - "self-fulfilling prophecy": the "deviant" behavior you expect occurs.

-Youth seek contact with adults who can carry on a conversation, show understanding, are democratic, who fully accept them-they seek openness, sincerity, accompaniment, trust, being-with, existing together.
+Youths seek contact with adults who can carry on a conversation, show understanding, are democratic, who fully accepts them-they seek openness, sincerity, accompaniment, trust, being-with, existing together.